NiazMorshed2007/Blogs-of-Niaz/cliorokfm000e09mqdsns9250.md

 ## Description

 Popwola is a no-code popup builder that simplifies the process of creating captivating popups.
 With its user-friendly interface and customizable templates, you can effortlessly design visually stunning popups without any coding complexities.
-Popwola also offers a preview option and timeline management for precise control over popup display.
+Popwola also offers a preview option and timeline management for precise control over the popup display.
 Boost user engagement and drive conversions with Popwola's seamless and efficient popup creation solution.

 ### The problem we aimed to solve